Knowledge base

 ---|---|---|

-Insert the following code into your message replacing the alt text and the image address (URL) with the image link (it must be accessible and visible on the web):
+Insert the following code into your message, replacing the alt text and the image address (URL) with the image link (the latter must be accessible and visible on the Web):

 Example